sjungwirth/aacl/README.md

 	    public function action_one()
 	    {
 	    	// Check permission for this action
-	    	AACL::check($this);
+	    	ACL::check($this);

 	    	// Check permission for other action
-	    	AACL::check($this, 'other');
+	    	ACL::check($this, 'other');
 	    }

 #### Failing check()

 If the user doesn't have access to the required object and action, AACL throws an exception which must be handled to resolve the issue.

-If the user isn't logged in, a `AACL_Exception_401` is thrown which should be caught and the user re-directed to a login form.
+If the user isn't logged in, a `ACL_Exception_401` is thrown which should be caught and the user re-directed to a login form.

-If the user is logged in but lacks the privileges to access a resource, an `AACL_Exception_403` is throw.
+If the user is logged in but lacks the privileges to access a resource, an `ACL_Exception_403` is throw.
 It is left to the developer to catch this and display an appropriate message.

 These should both be caught in `bootstrap.php` something like this: